Support

 The yield seems low on one of my plates.
 Is something wrong?

-A low yield on a particular plate usually means the sticker dimensions don't tile efficiently on that sheet size.
-For example, 3.5×4.5 stickers on a 12×18 sheet leave a narrow strip that's too small for another sticker.
+A low yield on a particular plate usually means the item dimensions don't tile efficiently on that sheet size.
+For example, 3.5×4.5 prints on a 12×18 sheet leave a narrow strip that's too small for another item.
 This is a geometric constraint, not a bug.
-Consider a different sheet size that's a better multiple of your sticker dimensions.
+Consider a different sheet size that's a better multiple of your print dimensions.

 Should I always choose the option with the fewest sheets?